Ermesoml/crawler-test/README.md

 # crawler-test

-This project is a simple web crawler built with Typescript.
+This project is a simple web crawler built with JavaScript.

 ## Project Description